 (It’s worth noting that this AI is evolving very quickly, with new releases dropping to the code every few weeks.
 These limitations will likely morph over time.)

-If you ask ChatGPT to write a current article, say, about marketing trends of 2023, it will write the article with the correct date, but with limited, or even inaccurate, knowledge.
+If you ask ChatGPT to write a current article, say, about marketing trends of 2024, it will write the article with the correct date, but with limited, or even inaccurate, knowledge.
+Remember, its most recent update is from April of 2023.

 Further, ChatGPT won’t know current news, headlines, or laws that have been passed, which will severely limit what this tool is capable of providing in an ever-changing world.